-Even so, a little direction is always fine, so let's take a look at 12 types of journals for some inspiration ????
-A dream diary is a place to document your dreams.
-You can record your dreams or draw pictures and think about what the dream means to you or how you think it relates to what is currently happening in your life.
-It's a good idea to keep your dream diary next to your bed so that you can immediately write about your sleep while it's still fresh in your mind.
-When you consistently make entries in a dream journal, you might find that you really dream more.
+Dream DiariesDream diaries are used to document your dreams.
+You can record your dreams or draw pictures and think about what the dream means to you or how it relates to what is currently happening in your life.
+It's best to keep your dream diary next to your bed so that you can immediately write about your sleep while it's still fresh in your mind.